Advancing the Impact of UC Davis Research

 Step 3: Reimbursement

-Once your acceptance letter has been received your funds will be provided via interdepartmental transfer.
+Once your acceptance letter has been received your funds will be provided via interdepartmental transfer to a Department State General 19900 Fund Account.
 Our financial department will use the financial contact you provided in your application form.

 Q: Is this related to the Open Access Policy for the University of California?

 No, this is unrelated.
 This OA Fund will pay the costs of publishing new research in open access journals, and involves funds provided by the UC Davis University Library.
 The Open Access Policy is focused on open access archiving in eScholarship regardless of place of publication.

 Q: Where is the money for the fund coming from?

 The funds are from the UC Davis Library.
 We chose to support this alternative funding model, expecting to learn valuable information about the costs associated with the journal Article Processing Charge (APC) financial model.

 Q: I want to publish an open access book — can this fund help?